AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 The Preview Sandbox serves as an environment where users in your organization can safely test and work with data from the production environment without affecting the production environment.

-The [!UICONTROL Preview] Sandbox contains your actual production data; however, it refreshes every weekend so the data can be up to one week behind the production environment.
+The Preview Sandbox contains your actual production data; however, it refreshes every weekend so the data can be up to one week behind the production environment.
 Items created since the last refresh time are in the Preview Sandbox environment until the following refresh.

 Data flows uni-directionally, from Production to Preview, and not in reverse.
 A refresh of the Preview environment is always scheduled by [!DNL Workfront] each weekend.
 For more information on the specific day and time of the refresh, go to [status.adobe.com](https://status.adobe.com/).